 Our Father, who art in heaven, hallowed be Thy Name.
 Thy kingdom come.
 Thy will be done on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our debts, as we forgive our debtors.
 And lead us not into temptation, but deliver us from evil.
 For Thine is the kingdom, and the power, and the glory forever.
 Amen.

-Do not doubt, but believe, said Jesus.
-One of the ways we live our faith is with generosity toward our church, our neighbors, and the strangers on the far side of the world.
+God gave us the gifts of the Holy Spirit to share with those around us: peace, forgiveness, life, joy, and understanding.
+Let us provide gifts that help others receive those blessings.
 Whether you share your gift here in the church today, through a gift online, or via an envelope in the mail, let the offering now be received.

 * Doxology